canada-ca/design-system/style-guide/index.md

   </ul>
   <section id="wp2-1">
     <h3>2.1 Start with the most important information</h3>
-    <p>Start your content with the most important information, and be direct.
-When people scan web pages, they tend to start in the top left hand corner and scan to the right and down.
-As they move down the page, they scan less and less to the right.</p>
+    <p>Start your content with the most important information first.
+Be direct.
+People tend to scan pages from the top left hand corner across to the right.
+As people move down the page, they scan less and less to the right.</p>
     <p>Organize your content using an inverted pyramid structure to:</p>
     <ul>
       <li>guide your audience to the information they need to complete their task </li>